gfonsecabr/shadoks-PACE2024/README.md

 + `memlimit`: Number of bytes of memory to use in the matrix (used to speed up crossing calculations).
 Almost all memory use comes for this matrix.
 + `maxTime`: Number of seconds to run.
 The actual execution may take a few seconds more.
 + `nSols`: Number of solutions to improve simultaneously.
 Set to 12 in the heuristic version and 32 in the exact version.

+## Directories
+The base directory contain the source code.
+The `solutions` directory contains the best solutions we found with our solver for the public PACE instances (sometimes after several hours of computation, notably for `h044.sol`).
+Heuristic-track instances start with `h` and exact-track instances start with `e`.